Empowering Agrifood System with Artificial Intelligence: A Survey of the Progress, Challenges and Opportunities: Progress Review of AI Methods in Agrifood Systems

 \subsubsection{Fishing area identification and prediction}

 The identification and prediction of fishing areas have become increasingly important in the era of large-scale fishery exploitations.
-The availability of dynamic marine ecological data is crucial for ensuring the safety of fisheries, forecasting fishing opportunities, assessing fisheries resources, and managing fishing operations.
-Table~\ref{fishery} summarizes typical works on fishery-related tasks with AI algorithms.
+It is beneficial for ensuring the safety of fisheries, forecasting fishing opportunities, assessing fisheries resources, and managing fishing operations.
+In the appendix, we have summarized typical works on fishery-related tasks with AI algorithms.

 The scale of the farming area is a critical factor in determining fishery production \cite{cheng2020research,zeng2019extracting,ottinger2017large}.
 Obtaining a quick and accurate estimation of the large-scale regional farming area can provide an overall understanding of the farming status.
-To achieve this, \cite{cheng2020research} proposes a new semantic segmentation network, i.e., the hybrid dilated convolution U-Net (HDCUNet), which combines U-Net with hybrid expanded convolution to extract coastal aquaculture areas from GF-2 images.
+To achieve this, Cheng et al. \cite{cheng2020research} proposes a new semantic segmentation network, i.e., the hybrid dilated convolution U-Net (HDCUNet), which combines U-Net with hybrid expanded convolution to extract coastal aquaculture areas from GF-2 images.
 This approach solves the issue of misclassifying floating objects on the water surface as aquaculture areas and achieves an overall accuracy of 99.2\%.
 In recent studies, with the RS images, researchers have focused on the geometric features to extract aquaculture pond areas \cite{zeng2019extracting, zeng2020rcsanet}.
-Concretely, \cite{zeng2019extracting} involves extracting water surfaces from satellite images and performing boundary tracking for each water segment.
-The geometric features such as perimeter, curvature, and contour-based regularity of the water surface objects are then evaluated using SVM to extract aquaculture ponds. \cite{zeng2020rcsanet} considers the same directional correlation between pixels of aquaculture ponds.
+Concretely, Zeng et al. \cite{zeng2019extracting} involves extracting water surfaces from satellite images and performing boundary tracking for each water segment.
+The geometric features such as perimeter, curvature, and contour-based regularity of the water surface objects are then evaluated using SVM to extract aquaculture ponds.
+Zeng et al. \cite{zeng2020rcsanet} also considers the same directional correlation between pixels of aquaculture ponds.
 For this purpose, based on the extracted features by the FCN, they separately use row and column self-attentions to extract aquaculture ponds from high spatial resolution RS images.
 In addition to optical RS images, other waveband data such as SAR images are also leveraged in some studies.
-For example, \cite{ottinger2017large} extracts aquaculture ponds based on backscatter intensity, size, and shape features.
+For example, Ottinger et al. \cite{ottinger2017large} extracts aquaculture ponds based on backscatter intensity, size, and shape features.